Abdallh-Ayman/Review_SQL_Python/Front_end/Angular.md

 # Routing
-The Angular Router enables navigation from one view to the next as users perform application tasks.
+The Angular Router enables navigation from one view to the next as users perform application tasks, so it consist from two the main componnent(1-**Path** , 2-**component** {that will be opened when the user go to this path}).
+**3-router-outlet**
+Acts as a placeholder that Angular dynamically fills based on the current router state.
+Generally in place of <router-outlet> your main **app component** will be generated.
+4-**routerLink**  in usage in the HTML, It only update the path of the page to give it to the routing.ts file.

 **Sample routing ts file**
 ```ts